-Clinical trials are the bedrock of clinical research, but the elderly population too often is excluded.
+Clinical trials are the bedrock of clinical research, but the older adult population too often is excluded.
 Clinical trials are experiments that involve human patients or subjects.
 They are designed to assess the safety and efficacy of a medical treatment, which could be a medication, vaccine, device, procedure, or behavioral intervention (such as diet or exercise).
 Some clinical trials compare a new treatment to a standard treatment, or to a placebo, or to no intervention at all, while others compare two or more existing therapies or an existing therapy in a new population.

 Typically, clinical research studies don't include large numbers of older adults.
 There are a variety of reasons for this: poor recruitment strategy, characteristics of older adults that make participation more difficult (e.g., comorbid illness, multiple medications), logistical challenges of conducting research in nursing home or long-term care facilities, and ethical concerns over the risk vs. benefit of participation, among others.